Blaine, Washington: Education

 The Blaine School District has five public schools that serves the city as well as adjacent unincorporated communities, including Birch Bay and Point Roberts.
 The largest share of school services is consolidated on a campus in central Blaine, which has facilities for approximately 2,100 students, including Blaine High School, Blaine Middle School, and Blaine Elementary School.
-Students from the small nearby exclave of Point Roberts above 3rd grade are bused through the border to Blaine to attend school.
+Students from the small nearby exclave of Point Roberts above 3rd grade are bused through the border to Blaine to attend school which means crosing 2 international borders one way and 4 international borders during the day.

 Infrastructure

 Transportation

 Blaine is at the north end of Interstate 5 (I-5), the main north–south freeway in the West Coast states.
 The freeway terminates at the Peace Arch Border Crossing and has a spur route, State Route 543, that serves the Pacific Highway Border Crossing to the east; commercial vehicles such as trucks and buses are required to use the eastern crossing.
 Another state highway, State Route 548, travels south from Blaine to Birch Bay and the Cherry Point Refinery.
 The city is also served by Whatcom Transportation Authority buses that connect it to Ferndale and Bellingham.

 The Great Northern Railway opened a passenger and freight depot serving Blaine in 1909, shortly after completing construction of its waterfront railroad.
 Amtrak's Pacific International began serving the station in 1972 and operated daily trains that stopped there until 1981.
 Passengers were initially required to disembark from the train at Blaine station to use a customs station until 1974, when processing was switched to on-board agents.
 Restoration of the depot and Amtrak service on the modern Cascades service has been proposed in the 21st century to serve Blaine and areas of Metro Vancouver.